 Good Credit (Between 670-740)

-According to FICO, and an average - good credit rating is 670-739 and good - excellent credit rating is about 740-800.
-I would say it's a safe bet that if your score lies in the high 600's and 700's, you have good credit.
+According to FICO, and an average – good credit rating is 670-739 and good – excellent credit rating is about 740-800.
+I would say it’s a safe bet that if your score lies in the high 600’s and 700’s, you have good credit.
 At this range, you will be able to qualify for most credit card offers, except for the most premium credit products.
 But since many credit cards offer a range for the standard interest rate, you may not receive the most favorable terms available.
-Cardholders who carry a balance should look for cards that don't offer rewards, but do feature the most competitive interest rates they can get.
-If you are a credit card user that doesn't incur interest charges, you will still be able to qualify for some good rewards credit cards, including ones that offer airline miles, hotel points, and bonus points.
-Examples of these cards include the Chase Freedom, the Capital One VentureOne Rewards Card, and the Citi Double Cash card.
+Cardholders who carry a balance should look for cards that don’t offer rewards, but do feature the most competitive interest rates they can get.
+If you are a credit card user that doesn’t incur interest charges, you will still be able to qualify for some good rewards credit cards, including ones that offer airline miles, hotel points, and bonus points.
+Examples of these cards include the Chase Freedom®, the Capital One® VentureOne® Rewards Credit Card, and the Citi® Double Cash Card – 18 month BT offer.

 Excellent Credit (740 and up)

 Cardholders with excellent credit get to choose from any card on the market.
 So if the cardholder is avoiding interest charges by paying each statement balance in full, then it would make sense to apply for a card with the most valuable rewards and added benefits.
 But if the cardholder regularly carriers a balance and incurs interest charges, having an excellent credit score will enable him or her to choose a card with the lowest possible interest rate.
 In addition, applicants with excellent credit can also qualify for all of the promotional financing offers that feature 0% APR on new purchases and balance transfers for as long as 21 months.
-Some of the top cards worth considering are the Citi® Diamond Preferred® Card, The Amex EveryDay® Preferred Credit Card, and the Citi Prestige® Card.
+Some of the top cards worth considering are the Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer or The Amex EveryDay® Credit Card from American Express.